-Atrazine is an herbicide.
-The Environmental Risk Assessment was developed as part of EPA's review of atrazine under the Food Quality Protection Act ("FQPA") and the Federal Insecticide, Fungicide, and Rodenticide Act.
+Atrazine is a herbicide.
+The Environmental Risk Assessment was developed as part of EPA's review of atrazine under the Federal Insecticide, Fungicide, and Rodenticide Act.
 The Environmental Risk Assessment will ultimately form part of the basis of an Interim Registration Decision ("IRED").
-The IRED will determine whether atrazine can continue to be used as a herbicide and under what conditions.
-Under a consent decree between EPA and the Natural
+The IRED will determine

-5 67 FR 8453, 8459 (OMB Guidelines); EPA Guidelines, p.
+5 67 FR 8459 (OMB Guidelines); EPA Guidelines, p.
 15.